 In addition to the Personal Information that you manually enter, the Site can also collect certain Personal Information about you automatically through any sensor that you may choose to share with the Study.
 For example, if you have confirmed your consent to do so in “My Devices” section of the Site, the Site can interface with your wearable device’s sensors (accelerometers, gyroscope, barometer, etc.) to collect your physical activity.
 These data will be automatically uploaded to the site.

-This Site may also automatically receive technical information relating to your usage of the Site such as your operating system, device, features used, content viewed and downloaded, the dates and times of your interactions with the Site and other information.
+This Site also automatically receives technical information relating to your usage of the Site such as your operating system, device, features used, content viewed and downloaded, the dates and times of your interactions with the Site and other information.
 The Research Team may use this information to understand, customize, and improve user experience with the Site and the Study.

 Is Personal Information about me secure?

-The Research Team endeavors to protect the privacy of the Personal Information that the Research Team holds in its records, but cannot guarantee complete security.
+The Research Team endeavors to protect the privacy of the Personal Information that the Research Team holds in its records but cannot guarantee complete security.
 Unauthorized entry or use, hardware or software failure, and other factors, may compromise the security of your Personal Information at any time.

 The information collected by the Site will not be shared with or sold for advertising purposes.

 The Research Team reserves the right to disclose information collected through the Site as required by law, when the Research Team believes disclosure is necessary to comply with a regulatory requirement, judicial proceeding, court order, or legal process served on us.
-The Research Team may also be required by law to disclose information to protect the safety, rights, or property of UCSF or the public.
+The Research Team may also be required by law to disclose information to protect the safety, rights, or property of Stanford or the public.

 What Personal Information can I access?